"Give a man a fish and he will eat for one day. Teach a man how to fish and he will never go hungry again."

 Our biggest challenge was how to connect and engage with people at risk, of homelessness and destitution, before it is too late.
 Common sense tells us, when someone is struggling to pay their rent and bills and have unmanageable debts or very low income, they won’t have enough money for food and will be missing meals.

-The simple and compassionate act of giving people food on a weekly basis created a safe and positive environment to begin to build relationship and understanding of each person’s circumstances and it is from these conversations, and this learning, that we shaped and developed our work into what it is today... by 2018, being there for over 1000 people annually, who live in Bristol, and are in desperate need with nowhere else to turn.
+The simple and compassionate act of giving people food on a weekly basis created a safe and positive environment to begin to build relationship and understanding of each person’s circumstances and it is from these conversations, and this learning, that we shaped and developed our work into what it is today.
+By the end of 2021 The Matthew Tree Project has helped over 12,000 people escape a life of poverty and provided the food equivalent of over 2.1 million meals to people in need.

 I recall that day in the summertime of 2010, and now I see the hundreds of amazing people who give of their time and money so freely to compassionately help the people off the floor because they too are not prepared to walk on by, and my heart jumps for joy.